 Palm Beach County Tax Attorney

-According to the IRS, there are 28 different types of organizations that may qualify and apply for tax exempt status.
-The exemptions are meant to promote the prosperity of, and in many cases, exercise separation between government bodies and those who deserve exemption.
+According to the IRS, there are 28 different types of organizations that may qualify and apply for tax-exempt status.
+The exemptions are meant to promote the prosperity of, and in many cases, exercise separation between government bodies and those who deserve an exemption.

 Some of these organizations include: